 What you need to turn off subtitles on Samsung TV

 I wrote above about how subtitles are a handy feature and that you might need it for sure.
 However, there is a downside to this.
-The thing is that subtitles take up a lot of screen space and for some users, this can be a real problem.
+The thing is that subtitles take up a lot of screen space; for some users, this can be a real problem.

-Subtitles can distract you from your viewing experience and cause you various unpleasant moments.
-Therefore, it might be useful to know how you can quickly turn off the subtitle function on your Samsung TV.
+Subtitles can distract you from your viewing experience and cause various unpleasant moments.
+Therefore, it might be useful to know how to turn off the subtitle function on your Samsung TV quickly.
 To do this, you need to:

 - Next, you need to go to the General.

 - This is where you will find the Caption Settings tab.